 Main pages of a website

-A website has main pages such as home page, about page, contact page, product category page, product page, checkout page, payment gateway page, lead generation page, and supporting pages.
+A website has main pages such as a home page, about page, contact page, product category page, product page, checkout page, payment gateway page, lead-generation page, and supporting pages.

 Let’s take the Dell website as an example.
-A ‘home page’ is the start page of a website that encourages users to click through to other pages.
-An ‘about page’ talks about the company, its history/story, and its brand values.
+A home page is the starting point of a website and encourages users to click through to other pages.
+An about page talks about the company, its history or story, and its brand values.
 This page is usually designed to build a relationship with potential customers.

-A ‘contact page’ allows visitors to contact the company when they have opinions or, sometimes, complaints.
-This page should be simple and straightforward enough for visitors to make contact with the company.
-A ‘product category page’ demonstrates collections of products and services that the company offers.
+A contact page allows visitors to reach the company when they have opinions or, at times, complaints.
+This page should be simple and straightforward so visitors can easily make contact with the company.
+A product category page displays collections of products and services that the company offers.

-A ‘product page’ provides specific details about individual products/services.
-This page includes a clear CTA such as ‘Purchase’.
-A ‘checkout page’ usually comes after the cart.
-Prospects (or potential customers) enter their name, address, and payment details to purchase.
-The page should ask for only needed information not to make the prospects feel uncomfortable or inconvenience.
+A product page provides specific details about individual products or services.
+This page includes a clear CTA such as “Purchase.”
+A checkout page usually appears after the cart.
+Prospects (or potential customers) enter their name, address, and payment details to complete a purchase.
+The page should ask only for the information needed so that prospects do not feel uncomfortable or inconvenienced.

-A ‘payment gateway page’ does not belong to the webpage but is a page from a third party integrated with the website.
+A payment gateway page does not belong to the website itself; instead, it is a third-party page integrated into the site.
 On this page, prospects enter their credit card details and pay for their purchase.
-A ‘lead generation page’ clearly tells why visitors should enter their contact details into a web form to access the lead magnet (such as an ebook, webinar, demo, or trial version).
+A lead-generation page clearly explains why visitors should enter their contact details into a web form to access the lead magnet (such as an ebook, webinar, demo, or trial version).

 Supporting pages of a website

-In addition to main pages, a website has supporting pages, such as a blog, news, FAQs, testimonials, privacy policy, terms and conditions, and thank-you page.
+In addition to main pages, a website has supporting pages such as a blog, news, FAQs, testimonials, privacy policy, terms and conditions, and a thank-you page.
 Supporting pages aim to build customers’ brand experience and brand affinity.
-First, a ‘blog page’ provides customers with useful information to understand the brand and get them to choose the brand as the solution to their needs.
-A ‘news page’ keeps people up to date with developments in a company (or organization).
+First, a blog page provides customers with useful information to help them understand the brand and choose it as the solution to their needs.
+A news page keeps people up to date with developments in a company (or organization).
 Companies use this page to show visitors how dynamic they are.

-A ‘cookie and privacy policy page’ provides details on how collected data is handled.
-A ‘terms and conditions page’ provides details of the sales contract and returns/refund policy.
-Especially, for eCommerce websites, this information is required to comply with consumer protection and data protection legislation.
+A cookie and privacy policy page provides details on how collected data is handled.
+A terms and conditions page provides details of the sales contract and the returns/refund policy.
+For eCommerce websites in particular, this information is required to comply with consumer protection and data protection legislation.

-A ‘thank you/purchase confirmation page‘ tells visitors that a web form has been successfully submitted or their order has been received.
-A ‘404 error page not found page’ informs that the page visitors are looking for can’t be found.
+A thank-you/purchase confirmation page tells visitors that a web form has been successfully submitted or that their order has been received.
+A 404 error page (page not found) informs visitors that the page they are looking for cannot be found

 *Reference